-Through The California Wellness Foundation’s core value of “Stewardship,” we acknowledge that the resources of the foundation are a public trust and are to be used responsibly and for their intended purpose.
-As such, the foundation’s Board of Directors and staff must comply with, and frequently go beyond, the laws and regulations applicable to private foundations and must faithfully implement the foundation’s own policies and procedures.
-Board members and staff have the responsibility to report any circumstance of which they have actual knowledge, or a reasonable good faith belief, that the foundation’s accounting systems, auditing functions, system of internal controls or operating policies are compromised or threatened.
+Through the Foundation’s core value of “Stewardship,” we acknowledge that the resources of the Foundation are a public trust and are to be used responsibly and for their intended purpose.
+As such, the Foundation’s Board of Directors, officers, and employees (“Foundation Persons”) must comply with, and frequently go beyond, the laws and regulations applicable to private foundations and must faithfully implement the Foundation’s own policies and procedures.
+Foundation Persons have the responsibility to report any circumstance of which they have actual knowledge, or a reasonable good faith belief, that the Foundation’s accounting systems, auditing functions, system of internal controls or operating policies are compromised or threatened.

-It is the foundation’s policy to comply with all applicable laws that protect employees against unlawful discrimination or retaliation by their employer as a result of their lawfully reporting information regarding, or the participating in, investigations involving corporate fraud or other violations by the Foundation of federal or state law.
-Specifically, the Foundation policy prevents any employee from being subject to disciplinary action by the Foundation or any or its employees or agents as a result of the employee:
+It is the Foundation’s policy to comply with all applicable laws that protect employees against unlawful discrimination or retaliation by their employer as a result of their lawfully reporting information regarding, or the participating in, investigations involving corporate fraud or other violations by the Foundation of federal or state law.
+Additionally, it is the Foundation’s policy to protect its vendors, contractors, and grantees from retaliation as a result of good faith reporting of a possible violation of federal or state law or concerns about the Foundation’s internal controls or operating policies.
+Specifically, the Foundation policy prevents any Foundation Person, vendor, contractor, or grantee from being subject to disciplinary action or retaliation by the Foundation or any or its employees or agents as a result of:

-- disclosing information internally or to a government or law enforcement agency, where the employee has reasonable cause to believe that the information discloses a violation or possible violation of federal or state law or regulation; or
+- disclosing information internally or to a government or law enforcement agency, where there is reasonable cause to believe that the information discloses a violation or possible violation of federal or state law or regulation; or

 - reporting suspected conflicts of interest, self-dealing, unethical behavior or concerns about the Foundation’s accounting systems, auditing functions, system of internal controls or operating policies; or